scala/scala3/docs/docs/reference/metaprogramming/tasty-reflect.md

 ### Positions

 The tasty context provides a `rootPosition` value.
-For macros it corresponds to the expansion site.
+It corresponds to the expansion site for macros.
 The macro authors can obtain various information about that expansion site.
 The example below shows how we can obtain position information such as the start line, the end line or even the source code at the expansion point.